 Lev Lada’at Online

-Herzog’s online resource for creating meaningful and relevant lesson plans to engage the 21st century student.
+Herzog College’s online resource for creating meaningful and relevant lesson plans to engage 21st century students in Hebrew.

 Dedicated in loving memory of Menahem Prywes z’l, Jerusalem’s largest auditorium hosts thousands of residents and visitors annually.

-Referred to by Google as “The Google of the Bible,” this comprehensive interactive website is an invaluable resource for Tanakh teachers and students.
+Referred to as “The Google of the Bible” this comprehensive interactive website in Hebrew, English and Spanish is an invaluable resource for Tanakh teachers and students everywhere.